xalbd/beadgen/README.md

 ### Running

 First, activate the Python backend.
 It runs on localhost:8000.
-If you're using a virtual environment (venv, conda, etc), enter it.
+If you're using a virtual environment (venv, conda, etc), activate it.

 ```
 $ cd backend